Phased array: Types

-Additionally, we can see that if we wish to adjust the angle at which the maximum energy is emitted, we need only to adjust the phase shift φ between successive antennas.
-Indeed, the phase shift corresponds to the negative angle of maximum signal.

-A similar calculation will show that the denominator is minimized by the same factor.

-Different types of phased arrays
+Time and frequency domains

 There are two main types of beamformers.
 These are time domain beamformers and frequency domain beamformers.
 From a theoretical point of view, both are in principle the same operation, with just a Fourier transform allowing conversion from one to the other type.

 A graduated attenuation window is sometimes applied across the face of the array to improve side-lobe suppression performance, in addition to the phase shift.

 Time domain beamformer works by introducing time delays.
 The basic operation is called "delay and sum".
 It delays the incoming signal from each array element by a certain amount of time, and then adds them together.
 A Butler matrix allows several beams to be formed simultaneously, or one beam to be scanned through an arc.
 The most common kind of time domain beam former is serpentine waveguide.
 Active phased array designs use individual delay lines that are switched on and off.
 Yttrium iron garnet phase shifters vary the phase delay using the strength of a magnetic field.

 There are two different types of frequency domain beamformers.

 The first type separates the different frequency components that are present in the received signal into multiple frequency bins (using either a Discrete Fourier transform (DFT) or a filterbank).
 When different delay and sum beamformers are applied to each frequency bin, the result is that the main lobe simultaneously points in multiple different directions at each of the different frequencies.
 This can be an advantage for communication links, and is used with the SPS-48 radar.

 The other type of frequency domain beamformer makes use of Spatial Frequency.
 Discrete samples are taken from each of the individual array elements.
 The samples are processed using a DFT.
 The DFT introduces multiple different discrete phase shifts during processing.
 The outputs of the DFT are individual channels that correspond with evenly spaced beams formed simultaneously.
 A 1-dimensional DFT produces a fan of different beams.
 A 2-dimensional DFT produces beams with a pineapple configuration.

 These techniques are used to create two kinds of phased array.